r48n34/reemo-blog/docs/tutorial/ExpressJs/basic.md

 # [Basic] Basic

-## Basic start-up from zero to one
+## Basic start-up
+This tutorial will guild to create a simple `express.js` web server from scratch with `typescript`.

 ```bash title="Terminal"
 npm init -y